 Our impact in numbers

-In 2015 we were delighted to see over 38,000 young people attend Dojos around the world.
+By the end of 2017 over 160,000 young people had been positively impacted by attending Dojos around the world.
 These young people were part of a global movement to give them the opportunity to learn code and be creative in a safe and social environment, regardless of gender, race, ethnicity, religion or creed.

 The CoderDojo Foundation holds itself to the highest standards in both governance and reporting.
 In 2015 we were compliant with the Good Governance Code of Community, Voluntary and Charitable Organisations in Ireland.
 Each year we strive to improve our policies and procedures to ensure oversight and good governance.

 Research into our global and educational impact is important to ensure that we can support and scale in the best way for the young people who attend CoderDojo.
 Currently there are two researchers ongoing research at CoderDojo;

 Nigel McKelvey is a Doctoral student at the School of Education in Queen’s University, Belfast under the supervision of Dr Pamela Cowan.
 Nigel’s Doctoral research focuses on CoderDojos in one county in Ireland.